vielhuber/flimsy/README.md

 flimsy is a cross-platform text expander for lazy programmers written in python.

-it intentionally reveal whats behind your aliases so that you know whats going on.
+it intentionally reveals whats behind your aliases so that you know whats going on.

 ## supports